aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 * Which are the most accurate: shortest or longuest reads?
 * Have a look at the coverage plot.
 Can the variation be explained by GC content differences?

-*TO DO: how to explain the uneven coverage, and the bump at 45kb?
+***TO DO: how to explain the uneven coverage, and the bump at 45kb?
 Emmanuel says some lambda DNA added as control in lib prep.
 Origin of replication?
-Check question asked to community: https://community.nanoporetech.com/posts/lambda-phage-burn-in-unev*
+Check question asked to community: https://community.nanoporetech.com/posts/lambda-phage-burn-in-unev***

 * Have a look at the k-mer over and under-represention analysis.
 What sort of k-mers are under-represented in 2D reads?
 Is that expected given how the technology works?

 ## Assembly: MinION
-*TO DO Amina and Kamil*
+***TO DO Amina and Kamil***

-Using the 3,068 2D reads only
+Using the 3,068 2D reads only.
 Small intro saying that this assembly should be trivial: 48kb genome and we have some reads of 20kb!
 We expect only one contig!

 ## Assembly: PacBio
-*TO DO Amina and Kamil*
+***TO DO Amina and Kamil***

 Use only proof-read "reads of insert" (previously called "CCS" reads).
 Might be a good idea to subsample to ~3,000 reads for a fair comparison of the technologies (and it will be faster)

-*TO DO: Emmanual has run a nanook analysis on these reads. transfer the PDF to your laptop using ```scp```.
-Couldn't do it because permissions not set up correctly (email sent to Emmanuel). *
+***TO DO: Emmanuel has done a nanook analysis on these reads. transfer the PDF to your laptop using ```scp```.
+Couldn't do it because permissions not set up correctly (email sent to Emmanuel).***

-*TO DO: Emmanuel told me the DNA fragments for PacBio were 10kb long.
-Is that made through sonication or size-selection?*
+***TO DO: Emmanuel told me the DNA fragments for PacBio were 10kb long.
+Is that made through sonication or size-selection?***

 ![Question](round-help-button.png)
 Have a look at the ```nanoOK``` report for these reads.
 How does it compare to the report made on MinION reads?